On this page

 County public record searches

 In many cases, the most useful records are held at the county level rather than in a broad statewide database.
-Once the correct county is known, court records, property filings, and other public documents become much easier to locate.
+Once the correct county is known, court records, property filings, marriage licenses, and other public documents become much easier to locate.
 For a full list see the people search by county page.

 - Los Angeles County, CA